wazo-pbx/xivo-blog/content/articles/sprint-review-1609.md

 **Installation**: Thanks to Gregory Esnaud for improving the installation script so that we can install archived versions of XiVO.

-**Provisioning**: Thanks to Jeremy Spiesser for adding support for TCP and TLS transport to the Yealink plugins.
+**Provisioning**: Thanks to Jeremy Spiesser for adding support for SIP transport selection to the Yealink plugins.

 ---